-Located at the edge of the Piedmont near Connelly Springs, North Carolina, South Mountains State Park is considered one of the state's most rugged parks.
+Located at the edge of the Piedmont, South Mountains State Park is considered one of the state’s most rugged parks.
 Rising in elevation to 3,000 feet, the park includes an 80-foot waterfall and more than 45 miles of trails used by hikers, mountain bikers, and horseback riders.

 The deep woodland setting makes South Mountains State Park ideal for camping.
 Backpack camping and family camping are popular within the park, and group camping facilities are available in some backpack areas.
 Rangers hold regularly scheduled educational and interpretive programs about the riparian environment of the park, its plants and animals, watersheds, and trout-stream ecology.

 Hikers may choose from a variety of marked hiking trails through the rugged terrain.
 The most popular is High Shoals Falls Loop Trail, which leads to a beautiful, crystal-clear waterfall.
 Visitors can enjoy picnicking at the park’s two picnic grounds.
 The Jacob’s Fork picnic area is accessible for persons with disabilities.